 Her research interests are in the biological precursors of mental illness and translating these findings into actionable clinical interventions.
 She is particularly interested in how we can improve mental health outcomes by developing and leveraging new technologies.
 Dr. Patriquin has published more than 50 scientific papers and book chapters, is co-editor of a psychology textbook and recently edited three special journal issues.
 She has also conducted more than 70 national and international presentations on her research.

 Her research has been funded by the National Institutes of Health, Organization for Autism Research and McNair Medical Institute.

-After earning her doctorate, Dr. Patriquin completed a pre-doctoral internship in clinical child and pediatric psychology at the University of Alabama-Birmingham and post-doctoral fellowships at the University of Houston and The Menninger Clinic/Baylor College of Medicine as the McNair Neuroscience Postdoctoral Fellow.
+Dr. Patriquin completed a pre-doctoral internship in clinical child and pediatric psychology at the University of Alabama-Birmingham.
+After earning her doctorate, she completed a post-doctoral fellowship in sleep and anxiety at the University of Houston and a McNair Neuroscience Postdoctoral Fellowship in the biological bases of mental health at The Menninger Clinic and Baylor College of Medicine.